 First offered in 1925 and envisioned as a “reverse Rhodes Scholarship,” the Harkness Fellowships are the Commonwealth Fund’s longest-running program.
 Nearly 100 years later, they remain a flagship of the Fund’s International Health Policy and Practice Innovations program.
-Today, the Harkness Fellowships in Health Care Policy and Practice provide a unique leadership development experience for midcareer professionals — policymakers, researchers, clinical leaders, health care executives, and journalists — from Australia, Canada, France, Germany, the Netherlands, New Zealand, Norway, and the United Kingdom.
+Today, the Harkness Fellowships in Health Care Policy and Practice provide a unique leadership development experience for midcareer professionals — policymakers, researchers, clinical leaders, health care executives, and journalists — from Australia, Canada, France, Germany, the Netherlands, New Zealand, Norway, Singapore, and the United Kingdom.*

 Applicants must demonstrate their commitment to advancing health policy and practice in line with the Commonwealth Fund’s mission to promote a high-performing health care system that achieves better access, improved quality, and greater efficiency, particularly for society’s most vulnerable, including low-income people, the uninsured, and people of color.
 The Fund is committed to becoming an antiracist organization, and all prospective Harkness Fellowships applicants should review our Vision and Pledge to Promote Racial Equity, Diversity, and Inclusion.

 Throughout the year, Harkness Fellows participate in a rich program of seminars organized by the Commonwealth Fund.
-The following is a representative sample of recent Harkness seminars.
+The following is a representative sample of Harkness seminars.

 Orientation: Held at the Commonwealth Fund headquarters in New York City, the orientation seminar introduces Harkness Fellows to each other and the Fund and delves into current delivery system and health policy issues in the United States.